Aldebaran91/Kangaroo/README.md

 ======================

 ## Description
 The Kangaroo library is more than just a queue.
 It collects all data (exceptions, sensor data, ...) that should be collected.
 For each type a seperate Kangaroo instance is created.
 Each instance has one or more export manager implementations (developed by user).
 These export manager can be extended by a converter (also developed by user).
 At the end it should standardize the collecting and exporting type.
-Updates on each export/converter implementations should have no or little impact in already implemented projects.
+Updates on each export/converter implementations should have no impact in already implemented projects.

 ## Installation
 Add it to your .Net Framework or DotNet project.
 The library Kangaroo supports .Net Standard 1.0.